ThatOneBeagle/TheCampaign/Rules.md

 # The Campaign

-_The Campaign_ is a politically-themed deck-builder, designed for four or more players.
+_The Campaign_ is a politically-themed deck-builder, designed for four to ten players.

 It\'s election season, and the candidates are out in force looking for ways to tempt voters over to their party, and dissuade them away from the parties of their opponents.
 To do this, they will need both an impressive repetoire of policies, and for the stars to align in their favour when it comes to the events that play out on the trail.